TeamFAPS/PSVita-RE-tools/README.md

 * Credits: Princess-of-Sleeping

-ShipLog v2.0 - by @dots-tb
+ShipLog v2.0 - by @dots-tb (Obsolete, use PrincessLog)
 ---
 A complete logging solution for any homebrew, user plugin, kernel plugin.
 It can use network or file logging.